4pz/Global-AI-Night-2021/README.md

 This repository will contain all the .ipynb files I used with Microsoft Azure for my Global AI Night 2021 Event presentation.

 # What I presented
-I presented a simple and commonly used to teach example - The MNIST Dataset Image Classification Tutorial with Microsoft Azure's Machine Learning Platform
+I presented a simple and commonly used to teach Image Classification example using the MNIST Dataset - **Image Classification with ML**

 My presentation consisted of:
 1.  **Introduction**